What is mortgage protection insurance, and do I need it?

 The best way to find the right kind of protection for your mortgage repayments is to ask a mortgage broker.

-This mortgage adviser can also help you access more providers, so you can find cheaper policies or more comprehensive, tailored insurance.
+This mortgage adviser can also help you access more providers, so that you can find cheaper policies or more comprehensive, tailored insurance.

 Like other income protection policies, your mortgage protection policy may not cover you for pre-existing conditions, especially if you have been unwell in the past year.